Rishthegreat/Notes/School/Bio.md

 - The second reaction occurs between the CD28 protein and the B7 protein
 - Before we talk about how these signals lead to the cellular response, here are some of the major proteins that we will be talking about
 - The zeta protein chains in homodimer form have 3 ITAMs on each chain
-	- A protein homodimer is formed by 2 identical proteins and ITAM stands for
+	- A protein homodimer is formed by 2 identical proteins
+- We then have 1 CD3 protein made from CD3 Epsilon and CD3 Gamma

 **1st signal**
 - MHC (Major Histocompatibility Complex) Class 2 presents the antigen as a peptide